-At our forest school program, Charlotte Mason’s philosophies naturally lead us as we strive to help students fully appreciate nature and benefit from its study by blending scientific inquiry and artistic expression to give a well-rounded baseline of experience for students that will serve them well with more formal study of the sciences in later years.
+At forest school, Charlotte Mason’s philosophies naturally lead us as we strive to help students fully appreciate nature and benefit from its study by blending scientific inquiry and artistic expression to give a well-rounded baseline of experience for students that will serve them well with more formal study of the sciences in later years.
 Our motto is, "Explore, Inquire, Care!"

 Explore.
 Authentic learning occurs through unstructured play, adventure, and